rainydaysavings/ppmanipulation/README.md

 # ppmanipulation

-A simple program to manipulate PPM files.
+A set of small programs to manipulate PPM files